alidasdan/optimum-cycle-ratio-algorithms/README.md

 contact Ali Dasdan at ali_dasdan@yahoo.com.
 See the COPYRIGHT section below.

-## HOW TO COMPILE AND BUILD
+## HOW TO BUILD

-Type 'make' (or 'gmake') to build all executables.
+Under the 'src' directory, type 'make' (or 'gmake') to build all executables.
 An executable named ALGO can be generated for any file named 'ad_alg_ALGO.cc'.
 The corresponding make target is ALGO.
 The executables are all have .x extension.
 You can also build the same target by using any prefix of the name.
 For example, you can build the executible 'yto.x' (of the Young-Tarjan-Orlin's algorithm) by typing 'make yto' or 'make yt' or 'make y'.

 With no targets following the make command, the following executables will be generated: